ers35/luastatic/readme.md

 ```

 ## TODO
-- Support Lua 5.1 and LuaJIT
+- Improve support for Lua 5.1 and LuaJIT